-Every year I go to a fun relaxed day of learning called Podcamp, where we learn from each other about the latest in social media.
+For years I’ve been going to a fun relaxed day of learning called Podcamp, where we learn from each other about the latest in social media.
+So I decided to sort out my thoughts about social media addiction by writing here, and then I’ll lead a session on this topic at Podcamp.

 I think I’ll even ask everyone in the session to power down their technology, and find out what happens.
 Withdrawal?
 Real connections?

 Here are my thoughts about the problem and some solutions.
-And don’t miss the fun Muppets video that will give you some relief right away.
+And don’t miss the fun Muppets video below that will give you some relief right away.

 The Trouble with Looking at Screens So Much